 Location: Marina Cay

 We started at Anegada and sailed for 4 hours to Trellis Bay where the group split into two.
 One group to go to an organic farm overlooking the valley and the other to paint a historic boat.
 The name of the boat was Gli-Gli and was a recreation of a Carib boat.
-The Caribs were the native Caribbean tribe that were sadly pushed off their land by the English.
-In a effort to do some thing for what was left of the tribe, Aragon, a local metal worker and a master canoe maker went and built Gli-Gli using traditional techniques and a chainsaw.
+The Caribs were the native Caribbean tribe that was sadly pushed off their land by the English.
+To do something for what was left of the tribe, Aragon, a local metal worker, and a master canoe maker went and built Gli-Gli using traditional techniques and a chainsaw.
 Then it went sailing down the coast of the BVI reconnecting the remnants of the tribes.
 Our job was to strip and repaint the boat.
-After finishing the boat we were given some free time to get food and whatnot.
+After finishing the boat, we were given some free time to get food and whatnot.
 Following the free time we got back on the boat and had a successful docking to get fuel and water.
-A little after we filled up both AQ and Lifeworks gathered to listen to emotional speech.
+A little after we filled up both AQ and Lifeworks gathered to listen to the emotional speech.
 Then sleeping happened.